-Through a keen eye for details, refined creativity and a talent for emotional storytelling, I capture your wedding day with a relaxed approach tailored to you and this lil love you've got goin on.
+Through a keen eye for details, refined creativity and a talent for emotional storytelling, I capture your wedding day with a relaxed approach tailored to you and this big love you've got going on.

-One winter night I was a few steps away from curling up with sweats and a good book in my little Italian apartment,
+I was a few steps away from curling up with sweat pants and a good book in my little apartment in Florence, Italy

 when a small voice in my heart told me to take out my camera and turn down an alleyway.

-Just as I turned down the dimly lit alley, woman about 65 years old emerged from the shadows.
-She trudged toward me as if every step demanded concentrated effort, eyes trained on the cobblestones, brows furrow and fists clenched.
+Suddenly as I turned down the road, a woman about 70 years old emerged from the shadows.
+Walking as if every step demanded concentrated effort- eyes locked on the cobblestones, brows furrow and fists clenched.

-We were the only ones on the street, and my heart sped up.
+We were the only ones on the street and I knew I'd turned around for her.

-Slowing, the woman first looked around, then meet my gaze.
+Slowing, the woman looked over her shoulder, before meeting my gaze.

 I married my favorite human, a brilliant Army Officer from a little town in South Georgia.
 I couldn't have asked for a better man to do life with.